itsnothuy/DePauw_Book_Store/README.md

 ## Key Features

 1. **Book Browsing and Filtering:**
-   - Browse a large selection of books, each with a thumbnail, title, price, and “Add to Cart” button.
+   - Browse a large selection of books, each with a thumbnail, title, price, and "Add to Cart" button.
    - Filter books by category (e.g., fiction, non-fiction, science) and potentially by ratings, price range, and availability.

 2. **Shopping Cart Functionality:**